 As you might imagine, it takes a lot of creativity to stand out from the clutter of other direct marketing materials sent to consumers on a regular basis.
 Creativity, however, will only take you so far.
 The solution for many direct marketers is to embrace personalization of marketing materials.
 This push for greater personalization leads to a blurring of the line between direct marketing and database marketing as businesses pursue multi-channel marketing strategies.

-What does it look like?
-Need an example?
+What does direct marketing look like?
 Check your mailbox.
 Odds are good that you’ve received some form of direct marketing in the mail.
 Common examples include coupons to your local pizza joint or a car dealership reminding you to schedule your next oil change.

 Where can I learn more?
 Direct Marketing News has created several useful guides related to direct marketing.

-What does it look like?
+What does database marketing look like?
 Say you’ve had your eye on a new coat from your favorite online retailer.
 You add it to your virtual cart but after some deliberation, you decide you’ll pass on it for now.
-The next day you notice an ad for that exact coat pop up in your Facebook newsfeed.
-Then you check your email and coincidentally, that exact coat is on sale!
+The next day you notice an ad for that exact coat pop up in your social media newsfeed.
+Then you check your email and, coincidentally, that exact coat is on sale!
 This is database marketing at its finest.

 Where can I learn more?
 Neil Patel & Ritika Puri’s Definitive Guide to Marketing Automation provides a fantastic walkthrough of marketing automation and database marketing principles.

-What does this look like?
+What does social media marketing look like?
 Examples of social media marketing are not hard to find.
-Just take a look at the social media accounts of business giants like Coca-Cola or Target to get an idea of how a sophisticated social media marketing presence operates.
+Just take a look at the social media accounts of business giants like Coca-Cola® or Target® to get an idea of how a sophisticated social media marketing presence operates.

 Where can I learn more?
 Quicksprout’s Guide to Social Media Strategy is a great place to understand the fundamentals of this marketing specialty.